rodstaff/redux-react-routes/README.md

 ###C2.
 Scripts: “wbp” and “dev”

+Please take a look at the package.json file for the script command arguments.
+Using these scripts, you can basically do development with the browser or with a background server.
 If you wish to run the code using only the browser, use the following command in your terminal inside your working directory:
 ```
 $npm run wbp
 ```
-(webpack will take some seconds to complete execution) then
+(webpack will take some seconds to create the bundle.js file) then
 ```
-$open ./src/js/bundle.js
+$open index.html
 ```
-this route is declared inside the webpack.config.js file

-If you wish to run the code using a background server, use the following:
+Now, if, however, you wish to run the code using a background server, use the following:
 ```
 $npm run dev
 ```